-Use T3 Instances to Cut Down On Your EC2 Bill
+Use AWS T3 Instances to Cut Down On Your EC2 Cost

 Amazon AWS is a significant expense for many software companies.
 While there are many ways to save money, developers aren’t typically cost-aware and stick with the most common services.
 Team leaders should periodically review these choices to find opportunities to save.

-Amazon EC2’s T3 instances are a great example of an opportunity to save money on certain services.
+AWS T3 instances in EC2 are a great example of an opportunity to save money on certain services.
 Rather than paying a fixed amount for EC2’s always-on CPU usage, T3 instances enable you to only pay for the CPU usage that you need in applications that don’t require a constant level of performance.

 Let’s take a look at how you can use T3 instances to lower your costs and the best use cases.